Adelaide eco-friendly blinds.

 Don’t throw those kitchen leftovers in the bin.
 Help the environment and start a compost instead.

 Greenhouse emissions are produced when organic waste, such as food scraps, is sent to landfills.
-The Department of Agriculture, Water and the Environment claims that 13 million tonnes of CO2-e are created as a result of organic waste going to landfills.
+The Department of Climate Change, Energy, the Environment and Water claims that 13 million tonnes of CO2-e are created as a result of organic waste going to landfills.
 That’s approximately 3% of Australia’s total emissions.
 Disposing your food scraps into a compost is a simple and cost-effective way to reduce your home’s carbon footprint.

 Opt for blackout curtains